Which Customer Data Platform Capabilities are a Must for Your CDP?

 Activating Personalized Experiences

 You can only realize the value of data and analytics if they are activated into personalized customer experiences.
 Your CDP must activate the delivery and measurement of personalized experiences—synchronized across every channel customers interact with your brand.
 The activation layer uses data and analytics so you can orchestrate and improve experiences through iterative experiments and ML-powered optimization.
-All leading 20% lift in business outcomes.
+All leading to a 20% lift in business outcomes.

 A CDP with strong customer data analysis capabilities will excel in the areas of: